brajat170/Ecommerce-Sales-Dashboard/README.md

 5. Time Intelligence – Month-over-month and year-to-date comparisons using DAX
 6. Profitability Analysis – KPIs for profit margin, discount impact, and top products
 7. Interactive Filters and Drill-through – Slice by category, date, or region for deeper insight

+📊 Screenshot / Demo
+Dashboard looks like this -